shredthaGNAR/list-of-my-starred-repos/README.md

 * [ggozad/oterm](https://github.com/ggozad/oterm): the terminal client for Ollama
 * [CptFoobar/Owl](https://github.com/CptFoobar/Owl): A Mozilla Firefox add-on to make online reading comfortable.
 * [seemoo-lab/owl](https://github.com/seemoo-lab/owl): An open Apple Wireless Direct Link (AWDL) implementation written in C
+* [n4ze3m/page-assist](https://github.com/n4ze3m/page-assist): Use your locally running AI models to assist you in your web browsing
 * [AaronSoria/PAnalizer](https://github.com/AaronSoria/PAnalizer): PAnalizer is a forensic tool, you can search pornographic images in a specific directory, this is util in Pedestrian Detection.
 Also you can search a specific person in image set, is necesesary give to the aplication a few pictures of the person of interest
 * [sinaptik-ai/pandas-ai](https://github.com/sinaptik-ai/pandas-ai): Chat with your database or your datalake (SQL, CSV, parquet).
 PandasAI makes data analysis conversational using LLMs and RAG.
 * [projectdelphai/panorama-tab-groups](https://github.com/projectdelphai/panorama-tab-groups):  An add-on for Firefox that implements the old Tab Groups/Panorama functionality